dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** No longer used.

    VALID_INCREMENT
      Specify the time increment for valid times for use in the analysis.
-See reference :ref:`Looping_by_Valid_Time` for more information.
+See :ref:`Looping_by_Valid_Time` for more information.
 Units are assumed to be seconds unless specified with Y, m, d, H, M, or S.

      | *Used by:*  All
      | *Family:*  [config]
      | *Default:*  Varies

    VALID_TIME_FMT
      Specify a strftime formatting string for use with VALID_BEG and VALID_END.
-See reference :ref:`Looping_by_Valid_Time` for more information.
+See :ref:`Looping_by_Valid_Time` for more information.

      | *Used by:*  All
      | *Family:*  [config]